pulumi/examples/cloud-ts-url-shortener-cache/README.md

 1. Open this page in a browser and you'll see a single page app for creating and viewing short URLs.

+## Clean up

-1. To clean up resources, run `pulumi destroy` and answer the confirmation question at the prompt.
+To clean up resources, run `pulumi destroy` and answer the confirmation question at the prompt.